elainellli/Interactive-Lab-Hub/Lab 1/README.md

 _Setting:_ The setting is a large esports arena throughout the tournament timeline — from the opening matches, through wins and losses, to the final championship moment.
 Lighting is an important component here that reflects the current situation of the match and the audience atmosphere.

 _Players:_
-Team/players (on stage) – Competing for the champion.
-Their performance determines how the lights (wristbands) respond.
+Team/players (on stage) – Two teams on the stage are competing for the champion.
+Their performance determines how the lights respond.
-Audience (in the seats, each with a wristband) – Each has their own support team and a corresponding wristband.
+Audience (in the seats) – Each has their own support team.
 Their actions could also change the light effects.

 _Activity:_
-At the beginning of the game, the brightness of the two parties' wristbands is at the same level.
-As the game progresses, when one team wins a round, the winning team's wristbands will shine brighter, and the losing team's wristbands will become dimmer.
-As a team is eliminated, the wristband will go completely dark.
-As the team wins the final championship, the wristband will glow with golden light.
-When the audience is cheering for their team between games, such as waving their hands, the wristband's brightness also grows stronger.
+Two e-sports teams are competing for the final championship.
+Each team has its own representative color.
+Every audience member will have a device that shows their supported team's colored light.
+The light brightens or dims depending on the match progress.
+When one team wins a round, the winning team's light shines brighter, and the losing team's becomes dimmer.
+When intensity peaks (e.g., match point, comeback moment), the light pulses like a heartbeat to signal tension.
+As a team is eliminated, the losing team's light will go completely dark.
+As the team wins the final championship, there will be some special effects, like golden light.
+Audience cheering can also feed into the light’s brightness.

 _Goals:_
-Team: Win the champion.
-Audience: Cheer for their supported team.
-Device (light): Symbolize the team's winning status.
+The goal is the translate the intensity of a match into a visual atmosphere, making the arena more immersive and emotionally synchronized.

 Storyboards are a tool for visually exploring a users interaction with a device.
 They are a fast and cheap method to understand user flow, and iterate on a design before attempting to build on it.
 Take some time to read through this explanation of [storyboarding in UX design](https://www.smashingmagazine.com/2017/10/storyboarding-ux-design/).
 Sketch seven storyboards of the interactions you are planning. **It does not need to be perfect**, but must get across the behavior of the interactive device and the other characters in the scene.